Catholicos of the East and Malankara Metropolitan: Catholicos of the East

 The Catholicos of the East is a primatial title that came into usage in the Malankara Church during the schism of 1912.
 The office of the catholicos, called the catholicate, was established by Patriarch Ignatius Abded Mshiho II, at the request of Dionysius Geevarghese Vattasseril, as a sign of jurisdictional independence from the reigning Patriarch Ignatius Abded Aloho II.
 Baselios Paulos I Murimattathil was the founding Catholicos of the Church.
 Their reasoning to its establishment was that the Malankara Church was under the Church of the East in ancient times and therefore, it can be seen as the only remaining Oriental Orthodox part of the Persian Church.
 Hence the Maphrianate or Catholicate of the East is to be present in India.

-The Catholicate of the East is autocephalous in nature and enjoys the right to administer the responsibilities of the Patriarch of Antioch in the Malankara Church as the Vicar of the Patriarch.
+The Catholicate of the East is autocephalous in nature and has the right to administer the responsibilities of the Patriarch of Antioch in the Malankara Church as the Vicar of the Patriarch.
 The powers of the Patriarch that are delegated to the Catholicos include the consecration of bishops, presiding over the episcopal synod, canonization of saints, and consecration of the Holy Myron.
 The Patriarch remains superior to the Catholicos and retains his historical powers in the Malankara Church but he is expected to administer his powers only in conjunction with the Catholicos.
 An Indian Supreme Court ruling determined that the Patriarch of Antioch's power in the Malankara Church had reached a "vanishing point" following the catholicate's establishment.